evbernardes/Origami_Patterns/README.md

 ## Output:
 Creates the pattern.
-To simplify manual editing on Inkscape, the drawn pattern is composed of subgroups of of strokes.
+To simplify manual editing on Inkscape, the drawn pattern is composed of subgroups of strokes.
 For example, ungrouping the Waterbomb tesselation, you get three distinct groups of objects:
 - the mountain creases
 - the valley creases